Bake to the roots

 Cherry Cheesecake Pie | Bake to the roots

-It is really great – the combination of a cheesecake and a cherry pie is awesome!
-It looks like a regular cherry pie from the outside – like the ones you are used to I suppose – but when you cut out a slice, you can see the creamy layer of cheesecake and as soon as you try, you will understand why I am so happy about this combination :)
+It is really great – the combination of a cheesecake and a cherry pie is simply spectacular!
+It looks like a regular cherry pie from the outside, like the ones you are used to I suppose.
+But when you cut yourself a slice, you can see the creamy layer of cheesecake underneath the cherries and as soon as you try that pie, you will understand why I am so happy about this combination.

-Since I made this pie for the fist time I am asking myself a lot: Why haven’t you made this much earlier in your life?
-Why?! ;) Such a waste awesomeness you could have experienced much earlier!
+Since I made this pie for the fist time I have been asking myself a lot: Why haven’t you made this much earlier in your life?
+Why?!
+Such a waste of awesomeness you could have experienced much earlier!
 The combination of the cheesecake, the cherry layer and the pie crust is plain genius in my opinion.
-As you can see I can’t stop talking about this pie ;) Next time I am going to try a blueberry version.
+As you can see I can’t stop talking about this pie.
+Next time I am going to try a blueberry version.
 I already made a lot of blueberry pies and I also have a recipe for a delicious blueberry cheesecake, so I know this is also a winning combination!

 Cherry Cheesecake Pie | Bake to the roots